 “Lodge Trails” and Bison Use of the Black Hills

 Researchers will find that Illingworth’s image number 809 helps tell an amazing story of the ecological and cultural history of the Black Hills.
 Surrounded by the windswept Central Plains, the Black Hills provided shelter and sustenance to native peoples for many centuries.
-As historian Royal Hassrick describes, as the Sioux moved westwards in the late 1700s “their dependence upon the modified woodland environment may have accounted for their determination to wrest the Black Hills country, which they later called the ‘meat pack’ from the Kiowas, the Cheyennes, and the Crows.”4 Here, in this secure location in in the core of their territory, for more than a century until Custer’s arrival, the Sioux would maintain their home camps, sheltering in the winter, and moving out on to the plains in other seasons when conditions were favorable to hunt bison and other wildlife.
+As historian Royal Hassrick describes, as the Sioux moved westwards in the late 1700s “their dependence upon the modified woodland environment may have accounted for their determination to wrest the Black Hills country, which they later called their ‘meat pack’ from the Kiowas, the Cheyennes, and the Crows.”4 Here, in this secure location in in the core of their territory, for more than a century until Custer’s arrival, the Sioux would maintain their home camps, sheltering in the winter, and moving out on to the plains in other seasons when conditions were favorable to hunt bison and other wildlife.
 The photographic evidence of nearby campsites in the zoomed in portion of Illingworth’s view below are the trails paralleling Custer’s wagon trains (see below).
 These are freshly used tracks made by people on horseback dragging travois made from the lodge poles also used for tipis.
 Note the incised center part of the trail, made by horses, and the drag marks from the dragged poles adjacent to them.
 The Sioux would carry all their possessions and children in the travois.
 Indeed, historian Ernest Grafe documents several members of Custer’s expedition describing freshly used “lodge trails” as they passed through this area of the Black Hills, and on the same day the photograph was taken, the expedition encountered a small Sioux camp of 5 lodges of men, women and children further down the valley.
-One writer remarked: “How pretty the little village of clean white tepees nestling in the valley below appeared ” but soon after this sighting, a minor skirmish occurred with Custer’s troops, and the Sioux families abandoned their camp and fled into the hills.5.
+One of Custer’s fellow-travelers remarked: “How pretty the little village of clean white tepees nestling in the valley below appeared ” but soon after this sighting, a minor skirmish occurred with Custer’s troops, and the Sioux families abandoned their camp and fled into the hills.5.

 A blow-up of the Illingworth-809 image showing the “lodge trails”, or paths made by horses dragging travois on either side of the wagon train.
 A potential bison wallow is visible in the central upper right, but the shrubs show no sign of animal browsing or trampling.